-The budget day is the day that the Cabinet Secretary (CS) of Finance Mr Rotich will tell us how much money we need for the next 12 months from 1st July 2017 to 30th June 2018 to survive as a country.
+Budget day is the day that the Cabinet Secretary (CS) of Finance, Mr. Rotich, will tell us how much money we need for the next 12 months, from 1st July 2017 to 30th June 2018, to survive as a country.
 The CS will also tell us where the money will come from.
 However, the CS will start by reminding us what he told us in June 2016 about the money we needed then as a country and where the country got that money from.

-In the recent past, the national budget was read at the same time with the national budgets of then EAC countries: Tanzania, Uganda, Rwanda and Burundi.
-This year is exceptional because of the national elections in Kenya which are slated for August 2017, too close to the traditional June budget reading days.
+In the recent past, the national budget was read at the same time as the national budgets of the EAC countries: Tanzania, Uganda, Rwanda, and Burundi.
+This year is exceptional because of the national elections in Kenya, which are slated for August 2017, too close to the traditional June budget reading days.

-On the budget day, Kenya country will be expecting the CS to explain in details about the money needed by the country for the following among numerous other expenditures:
+On budget day, the country of Kenya will be expecting the CS to explain in detail the money needed by the country for the following, among numerous other expenditures:

-- Development expenditure – roads, bridges, electrification lines, buildings, dams, tree planting, airport, hospitals and school buildings constructions etc.
+- Development expenditure – roads, bridges, electrification lines, buildings, dams, tree planting, airport, hospitals and school building construction, etc.

 - Recurrent expenditure – government wage bills, security, procurement.